allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 page boxes.

 We’ve put a lot of effort to make it well performing, fault-tolerant and asynchronous.
+We’ve chose Java and Groovy to implement Core.
-Core is the only gateway for renderers to our internal services.
+Core is the only gateway for frontend renderers to our internal backend services.

 **Box types** <br/>
 Each Box has a type — it’s a definition that describes data parameters required